-- Repeated breaches of the school rules
+- repeated breaches of the school rules

-- Any form of bullying
+- any form of bullying

-- Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent)
+- sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent) including child on child sexual violence

-- Sexual harassment, meaning unwanted conduct of a sexual nature, such as:
+- sexual harassment (including child on child sexual harrasment), meaning unwanted conduct of a sexual nature, such as:

-- Sexual comments
+- sexual comments

-- Sexual jokes or taunting
+- sexual jokes or taunting

-- Physical behaviour such as interfering with clothes
+- physical behaviour such as interfering with clothes

-- Online sexual harassment, such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content
+- online sexual harassment, such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content

-- Vandalism
+- vandalism

-- Theft
+- theft

-- Fighting
+- fighting

-- Smoking
+- smoking

-- · Racist, sexist, homophobic or discriminatory behaviour
+- racist, sexist, homophobic or discriminatory behaviour

-- Possession of any prohibited items.
+- possession of any prohibited items.
 These are:

-- Knives or weapons
+- knives or weapons

-- Alcohol
+- alcohol

-- Illegal drugs
+- illegal drugs

-- Stolen items
+- stolen items

-- Tobacco and cigarette papers
+- tobacco and cigarette papers

-- E-cigarettes or vapes
+- e-cigarettes or vapes

-- Fireworks
+- fireworks

-- Pornographic images
+- pornographic images

-- Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil)
+- any article a staff member reasonably suspects has been, or is likely to be, used to commit

+an offence, or to cause personal injury to, or damage to the property of, any person

+(including the pupil)

-4. Bullying
+Bullying

-Bullying is defined as the repetitive, intentional harming of 1 person or group by another person or group, where the relationship involves an imbalance of power.
+Bullying is defined as the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.